 A legacy of a kind - left behind - paid for in sacrifice.

-Overwhelmed the young boy was speechless - he couldn’t find words to say.
+Overwhelmed the young boy was speechless -

 It was there the old Digger left him - going quietly on his way.